haziqj/iprior/README.md

 ##
 ```

+On a technical note, the vector space for functions over the set of nominal-type variables (such as `schoolid`) is called the *Pearson* RKHS.

 A plot of fitted lines, one for each school, is produced using the `plot()` function.
 The option `plots="fitted"` produces the plot of interest, but there are other options for this as well.

 ```{r plot2}